nf-core/test-datasets/README.md

 ## Content of this repository

-FastQ files sub-sampled to 0.02 of the original data
+### `samplesheet.csv`

+Sample information sheet required to test the pipeline containing sample information and links to FastQ files stored in this repository.

 ### `illumina/`

+> All FastQ files were sub-sampled to 0.02% of the original reads.

 | file                    | num_seqs | sum_len    | min_len | avg_len | max_len | file_size | Sequencer   | LibrarySource      |
 |-------------------------|----------|------------|---------|---------|---------|-----------|-------------|--------------------|